news-ai/social/README.md

 }
 ```

 - `sync-posts.js` does not take any arguments.
+It reads from `/instagrams/instagram/_search` on ES for the last week.
-It reads from `/instagrams/instagram/_search` on ES.
+- `sync-profiles.js` does not take any arguments.
+It reads from `/instagrams/user/_search` on ES.
 - `stream-instagram.js`

 ### Compute Engine